max-mapper/get-dat/markdown/03-working-with-json.md

 dat import people.json -d people
 ```

-Now when you do `dat cat` you should see duplicates!
+Now when you do `dat export -d people` you should see duplicates!

 ```
 $ dat cat